Hi all! Great news!

 Talking about being imaginative, all this shows you that even if Softr can be limited some times, some ânot so bigâ workarounds can be found to improve it greatly.

-Softr will have more and more long awaited features in the next weeks.
+Softr will have more and more long awaited features in the next months.
 Though, I strongly believe that our use of Softr will become more and more advanced.
 Javascript will always be needed

 If something unclear, just ask.